Oil Sands Discovery Centre

 For an insight into the history, geology, and technology of the Athabasca Oil Sands mining process, head to this large interpretive center (515 Mackenzie Blvd., 780/743-7167, 9 a.m.–5 p.m. daily mid-May–Aug., 10 a.m.–4 p.m.
 Tues.–Sun. the rest of the year, adult $6, senior $5, child $4).
 Start your visit by watching Quest for Energy, a multimedia, big-screen presentation about the industry that has grown around the resource.
 The center houses an interesting collection of machinery and has interactive displays, hands-on exhibits, and interpretive presentations.
 Outside is the Industrial Equipment Garden, where an older-style bucket-wheel excavator and other machinery are displayed.
 To move the excavator to this site, it had to be disassembled, with some sections requiring a 144-wheel, 45-meter-long (150-foot-long) trailer for the 45-kilometer (28-mile) trip from the mine.

 Touring the oil-sands plants is the best way to experience the operation firsthand.
 The scope of the developments is overwhelming, while the size of the machinery is almost inconceivable.
-Two companies—Syncrude and Suncor—are involved in tour programs offered through Fort McMurray Tourism (780/791-4336 or 800/565-3947).
-Tours of the Syncrude site depart at 9 a.m. every Saturday in June, Wednesday–Saturday July–August, and Friday–Saturday in September.
-The Suncor tour departs at 1 p.m.
-Sunday–Monday in June, Sunday–Tuesday July–August.
-Regardless of which tour you choose, the itinerary is similar.
-Departing from the Oil Sands Discovery Centre, the tours involve a bus ride north with stops at Wood Bison Trail Gateway and the Giants of Mining display, and then a tour of either the Syncrude or Suncor sites, with time set aside to get out of the bus at a lookout point.
+A tour of the Suncor plant is offered through Fort McMurray Tourism (780/791-4336 or 800/565-3947).
+Departing from the Oil Sands Discovery Centre, the tour involves a bus ride north with stops at Wood Bison Trail Gateway and the Giants of Mining display, and then a tour of the Suncor site, with time set aside to get out of the bus at a lookout point.
 The round-trip takes around four hours.
-Tour cost is adult $35, senior and youth $30, which includes entry to the Discovery Centre and to Heritage Park, a historic village.
+Tour cost is adult $50, senior and youth $45, which includes entry to the Discovery Centre and to Heritage Park, a historic village.
 Children under 12 are not permitted, and a security check is made before departure (have a photo ID ready).
 To join a tour, you must make advance reservations.
 (The tourism office has put together some accommodation/tour packages that are an excellent deal—around $180 per person for two nights’ accommodation and a tour.)

 Wood Bison Trail